 Even then, I refused to take the only medication that was available at that time.
 I had heard so many conflicting stories about AZT, and so I decided that I would just live as long as I could without medications.

 Deciding to start HIV treatment

-My soul looks back and wonder.
-It wasn’t until 1998 that I began taking a cocktail which consisted of 22 pills per day.
+My soul looks back and wonders.
+It wasn’t until 1998 that I began taking a cocktail that consisted of 22 pills per day.